finbox-in/finbox-in.github.io/docs/session-flow/README.md

 ## Getting API Keys
 BankConnect requires API Keys to initialize the SDK and/or access the REST APIs.
 There will be separate keys for **DEV** and **PROD** environments.
 APIs for fetching enriched data also require an additional **Server Hash**.

-You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in/).
-Please login to the BankConnect Dashboard using the credentials shared with you by the Finbox team.
+You can get your keys on [FinBox Dashboard](https://dashboard.bankconnect.finbox.in/).
+Please login to the BankConnect Dashboard using the credentials shared with you by the FinBox team.
 Once you're in, head to the Settings \> Configurations tab, where you'll find the Integration Keys (Bank Connect).
 These keys are essential for making API calls in your workflow.

 <!-- ## Postman Collection